marcelm/cutadapt/doc/ideas.rst

 - it seems the str.find optimization isn't very helpful.
 In any case, it should be moved into the Aligner class.
 - allow to remove not the adapter itself, but the sequence before or after it
-- convert adapter to lowercase
+- instead of trimming, convert adapter to lowercase
 - warn when given adapter sequence contains non-IUPAC characters
-- try multithreading again, this time use os.pipe()
+- try multithreading again, this time use os.pipe() or 0mq

 Specifying adapters